bbopt/nomad/interfaces/PyNomad/readme.txt

 This issue can be resolved by forcing the architecture when configuring the build with a flag like -DCMAKE_OSX_ARCHITECTURES=x86_64.
 The build directory and the PyNomad.cpython-39-darwin.so in
-$NOMAD_HOME/interfaces/PyNomad must be removed before rebuild.
+$NOMAD_HOME/interfaces/PyNomad MUST BE REMOVED BEFORE REBUILD.

 ************************
 HOW TO BUILD AND INSTALL